Where are the best cities to see cherry blossoms?

-When pink clouds of cherry blossoms, or sakura (as they’re known in Japan) start blooming, that’s a sure sign that spring has officially arrived. 🌸 It’s one of those blink-and-you-miss-it natural wonders, which makes it all the more magical when you do catch a glimpse of these pastel beauties.
+When pink clouds of cherry blossoms, or sakura (as they’re known in Japan), start blooming, that’s a sure sign that spring has officially arrived. 🌸 It’s one of those blink-and-you-miss-it natural wonders, which makes it all the more magical when you do catch a glimpse of these pastel beauties.
 But how can you be sure to see them at their peak?
-We’ve got you covered with the seven best places to see cherry blossoms around the world.
+We’ve got you covered with photos of the top 10 best places to see cherry blossoms around the world.

 Cherry blossom viewing season (known as Hanami in Japan) is a time for introspection.
 The beautiful, yet fleeting, sakura blossoms serve as a reminder of the impermanence of life.
-Yes, Hanami is a time for contemplation and soul-searching, but enjoying the sakura’s beauty is the main event of this beautiful tradition.
+While Hanami is a time for contemplation and soul-searching, enjoying the sakura’s beauty is really the main event of this beautiful tradition.
 Grab your favourite journal and head to Shinjuku Gyoen Park in Tokyo to reflect under the cherry blossoms. 📖 This sprawling urban garden draws major crowds for cherry blossom season from late March to late April, so get there early if you crave some solitude.
 Related: Cherry Blossom Season in Japan and What We Can Learn From It